FreePressUnlimited/Security_HQ/data-in-transit.md

 # VIRTUAL PRIVATE NETWORK

-    A Virtual Private Network or VPN channels your device's entire connection through an encrypted "tunnel" which protects your privacy and security.
+    A Virtual Private Network, or VPN, channels your device's entire connection through an encrypted "tunnel" which protects your privacy and security.
 A VPN can also allow you to access blocked content in a network.